postmanlabs/labs-docs/src/pages/docs/administration/about-postman-enterprise.md

 ## Purchasing a Postman Enterprise plan

 To purchase a Postman Enterprise plan, contact the [Postman sales team](https://www.postman.com/company/contact-sales/).
 The sales team will evaluate your organization's needs, including the number of team member slots and any [add-ons](/docs/administration/billing/#managing-add-ons).
 To learn more, see [Purchasing Postman](/docs/administration/buying/).

-## Next steps

-* To learn how to manage Postman app versioning and deploy the Postman Enterprise app to your organization, see [Managing Enterprise deployment](/docs/administration/managing-enterprise-deployment/).